iZettle/api-documentation/pusher-api/pusher-api-tutotrial-create-subscriptions.md

 2. Follow [Step 3: Create an event subscription](#step-3-create-an-event-subscription) to test the events and check the payloads.

 ## Step 3: Create a webhook event subscription
 You can subscribe to one or more events in one subscription request.
-To get started, you may want to subscribe to the following events:

-* To monitor inventory changes in Zettle POS: `InventoryBalanceChanged`, `InventoryTrackingStarted`, and `InventoryTrackingStopped`
-* To monitor product library changes: `ProductCreated`, `ProductUpdated`, and `ProductDeleted`
-* To monitor purchases: `PurchaseCreated`

 1. Send a `POST` request to create event subscriptions.